"Man is a credulous animal, and

 Common Theological Assumptions

-BELIEVE v: To choose to incorporate a certain conception from an
+BELIEVE v: To choose to incorporate a certain conception from an issue,

-or love the concept; from "be" meaning live or exist and "lief" meaning like or love.
+or LOVE the concept; from "be" meaning live or exist and "lief" meaning like or love.

-Secondarily this word means to retain the chosen concept in one's belief
+means to retain the chosen concept in one's belief

 system, but just holding onto a concept that one did not consciously

-choose is not real believing.
+choose is NOT real believing.
 Specifically, in a moral and religious

 reference, (believe) is used in the New Testament of the conviction and trust to